wichtounet/sudoku_dataset/README.md

     3 7 0 0 0 0 0 0 6
     1 0 5 0 0 4 0 0 0

 The first line contains the brand and model of the phone that took the picture.
 The second line contains information about the format of the image.
-Then the sudoku is described, 0 indicating an empty cell.
+Then the contents sudoku are described, 0 indicating an empty cell.

 ### Contact